swevans/viewport-config/README.md

 # ViewportConfig #

-ViewportConfig is a simple, easy-to-use JavaScript and TypeScript library for accessing and manipulating HTML [viewport meta tags](http://www.w3schools.com/css/css_rwd_viewport.asp) using JavaScript.
+ViewportConfig is a simple, easy-to-use JavaScript and TypeScript library for accessing and manipulating HTML <a href="http://www.w3schools.com/css/css_rwd_viewport.asp" target="_blank">viewport meta tags</a> using JavaScript.
 The goal is to allow you to read and write these properties on the fly without writing cumbersome logic to find the tag and access it's internals.

 ## Why access this tag? ##
 For starters, there are a sizeable of people on the internet [looking for javascript functionality surrounding the viewport](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=get+viewport+scale).
 There are also instances were you might need to scale elements or assets based on the viewport scale.